Boxford railway station

-Boxford railway station was a railway station in Boxford, Berkshire, UK, on the Lambourn Valley Railway.
+Boxford railway station was a railway station in Boxford, Berkshire, England on the Lambourn Valley Railway.

 The hut has been saved from being destroyed as a disused bus shelter and is now being restored by the GWSR for use on their site.

 History

 The station opened on 4 April 1898.
 It was staffed until 1954; between 1904 and 1940 it was overseen by Charlie Brown, a local man employed by the Great Western Railway.

 The station had few passenger facilities, and dealt primarily with small goods.
 Boxford was the first stop on the line with a siding, which also functioned as a passing loop.

 The station closed to all traffic in 1960.
 The station's wooden shelter is now used as a bus shelter in the village.